benbuck/finestray/README.md

   which launches the Finestray executable.
 - **Minimize placement**:
   This controls where to place minimized windows minimized using Finestray.
 The choices are:
-  - **Tray**: the window will get its own icon in the tray.
+  - **Tray**: the window will get an icon in the tray.
   - **Menu**: the window will get an entry in the context menu.
-  - **Tray and Menu**: the window will get a tray icon and a context menu entry.
+  - **Tray and Menu**: the window will get an icon in the tray and an entry in the context menu.
 - **Minimize hotkey**:
   This lets you configure the hotkey that is used to minimize a window to the tray.
 Please see the [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.